Career Options with a Healthcare Associate Degree

 Healthcare continues to be one of the fastest-growing job sectors in the United States.
 There are many lucrative career opportunities in allied health for those who have earned an associate degree.
 These professions are not only challenging and exciting, but most pay an average annual salary of more than $50,000, depending on location and experience.

 Registered nurses are responsible for direct patient care, health education, and patient advocacy.
 An RN can practice in a variety of settings, including hospitals, surgical centers, chronic care units, rehabilitation centers, nursing homes, hospice facilities, schools, the military, correctional facilities, community mental health centers, and in private homes.
-An RN must complete an associate degree in a nursing program at an accredited college.
+An RN must complete an associate degree in a nursing program at an college.
 Average annual salary: $64,690

 Dental hygienists provide teeth cleaning services, examine patients for oral diseases, and educate patients on dental health.
 They may work in dentist's offices, hospitals, the military, correctional facilities, schools, and extended-care facilities.
 A dental hygienist needs a license and an associate degree in dental hygiene.
 Average annual salary: $68,250